nuni-org/SRIndexProto/README.md

 # SRIndexProto
 - Prototype of calculator for Social Relationship Index
 - You can estimate the Social Relationship Index by calculating the average of individual index for each person(=case).
+- The range of this index is 0 to 100.

 - BUT, PLEASE DO NOT BE SERIOUS.